Welcome. Consider this a cheat sheet for working with me — an outline of my style and philosophy.

 Meeting One-on-One

 Any meeting is only as effective as its agenda.
-I keep a shared, running notes doc for 1-1’s that aim to accomplish more than #donut-style conversation.
-It provides an async channel to park low-urgency topics, and keeps us on-topic while we meet.
-It’s private, and will never be shared with anyone besides the two of us.
-If you have something you want to chat about, put it in an upcoming agenda or in the parking lot.
-If the parking lot gets full, we can schedule an extra to clear it out.
+I keep a shared, running notes doc for 1-1s that accomplishes more than #donut-style conversation.
+It provides an async channel to park low-urgency topics and keeps us on-topic while we meet.
+It’s private and will never be shared with anyone but the two of us.
+If you have something you want to chat about, add it to an upcoming agenda or the parking lot.
+If the parking lot fills up, we can add time to clear it out.

 Need Something?